 Home ownership has become increasingly difficult to access, particularly for first-time buyers, as house price growth has outstripped growth in wages.
-Median house prices in England are now 7.7 times higher than median earnings.
-In London, the ratio can be considerably higher: in Chelsea & Fulham, it is 24.8.
+Median house prices in England are now 7.9 times higher than median earnings.
+In London, the ratio can be considerably higher: in Kensington, it is 31.

 Comparing mean social and affordable rents with the median household income of social-sector renters indicates that affordable rents take up a larger proportion of household income than social rents, particularly in London and the South East.

 The private rented sector has been the beneficiary and now houses more households than the social rented sector.
 Private sector rent levels have increased in response to demand.
 One Government response has been to restrict levels of assistance through Housing Benefit.
 Housing Benefit is a personal subsidy which enables non-working households and those on a low income to pay for rented accommodation.
 There have been several changes to Housing Benefit entitlement since 2010 which mean that it is more likely that a claimant’s Housing Benefit entitlement may not cover the full amount of the rent due.
 Some London authorities argue that there is no affordable private rented accommodation available in their areas for households who are reliant on Housing Benefit.